AI Release Engineering

 Three Structural Foundations

-AI Release Engineering rests on three engineering practices that every AI-native team must implement.
+AI Release Engineering rests on three engineering practices that AI-native teams should implement.

 The Structural Model

 One doctrine.
 Multiple engineering chapters.
-One FeatureOps control plane for the coding-agent era — where releases move faster than manual governance can keep up.
+One FeatureOps control plane for the coding-agent era — where releases can move faster than manual governance alone can keep up.

 AI Release Engineering (Anchor)